 Timing: Appliance timers can be used to automatically turn on and off your lights.
 A 12 hour on/off cycle is a good start.

 Hydration.
 The greatest husbandry challenge of chameleons is keeping them well hydrated.
-Living in trees, they have not developed recognition of standing water.
-A bowl of water will most likely be ignored.
 You will need to provide a daily misting of the leaves and a water drip.
 Chameleons will drink the water droplets off the leaves.
 At a minimum, watering may be done by hand with a spray bottle misting the leaves or by poking a small hole in a cup and placing it, full of water, on top of the enclosure.
 Make sure it takes at least 15 minutes for the cup to empty.
 The most reliable and recommended hydration method is an automatic misting system.

 Observe your chameleon drinking.
 If a chameleon rushes in to get water then the chameleon is probably dehydrated and you will need to ensure that your watering sessions are either more frequent and/or longer.
 Spray in the morning and evening, at a minimum, with the drip going during the day.

-Hydration and hygiene are critical to the chameleon’s health.
+Hydration is critical to the chameleon’s health.
 Do not cut corners in this area.